Motivate students to elaborate their thoughts with descriptive language using these engaging descriptive writing prompts.

 6. Describe which animals make great pets for children.

 7. Use descriptive words to describe a mosquito.

 8. Describe your favorite stuffed animal.

 9. Describe a spider’s web.
-Be detailed.

 1. Describe a haunted house.

 3. Write a descriptive paragraph about your favorite restaurant.

 4. Describe the coziest place in your home.

 5. Describe a beautiful beach you have visited.